 - Make sure your blood pressure is checked regularly

 - Remove household clutter and tripping hazards

 - Make sure your house is well lit

 - Have your hearing checked and use hearing aids if necessary

 - Keep your eyes healthy and make sure your vision is good.
 Your eyeglasses should have the correct prescription, cataracts should be treated if necessary, and you should have regular visits to the eye doctor.
 Avoid wearing bifocal lenses when walking on stairs.

 - Drink plenty of fluids; don’t let yourself get dehydrated

 - Avoiding walking alone on icy days

-- Install grab bars in the bathtub, in corridors, and on stairs when needed
+- Install grab bars in the bathtub, in hallways, and on stairs when needed

 - Use a cane or other assistive device if needed, and work with your healthcare provider to learn how to use them properly.